November 2025

 Asset Classes

-- Cash could provide liquidity to take advantage of market opportunities amid expected volatility.
+- Sector offers liquidity to take advantage of opportunities amid market dislocations.

 Equities

-Credit conditions appear to be bottoming, the housing sector is stabilizing, and further policy support is expected.
-However, structural challenges remain and tariffs could pose a headwind.
+Credit conditions are bottoming, the housing sector is stabilizing, and further policy support is likely.
+However, the labor market is soft and the housing market remains a structural drag on growth.

-Growth stocks’ valuations are more expensive and face headwinds from persistent consumer weakness in emerging markets.
+Growth stocks’ valuations are more expensive and persistent consumer weakness in emerging markets present headwinds.

 Bonds